 My first experience of this was when Peter was 6 and in Year 1.
 It related to his very experienced Clinical Psychologist – you know with a Doctorate, many years of experience in neuropsychology and so on.
 She had done months of assessments; home, school and clinic based.
 She had told me that she felt that Peter was likely to have Asperger’s Syndrome.

 A few weeks later and feeling very ‘green’ I trotted along the the Head Teacher’s ‘open door’ session.
 The words I uttered that are engrained in my mind.
-“Peter’s Clinical Psychologist says she thinks he may have Asperger’s Syndrome” I said “So if that is the case then how best do I communicate with school – how does it all work?”
+“Peter’s Clinical Psychologist says she thinks he may have Asperger’s Syndrome,” I said, “So if that is the case then how best do I communicate with school – how does it all work?”
 I had no clue what I was supposed to do about this!

 Her response was startling.
 She was really angry.
-“He is normal, normal NORMAL” she said over and over.
+“He is normal, normal NORMAL,” she said over and over.
 “Maybe it is an attachment problem she muttered”.
 He was going to be one of the leading lights when he was in his final year at her school, she had already decided.

 I left in complete shock with my question unanswered.

-If a professional disagrees with a diagnosis, then there should be be a pathway to follow shouldn’t there?
-They can’t just put their head in the sand and decide that the expert is wrong!
+If a professional disagrees with a diagnosis, then there should be a pathway to follow shouldn’t there?
+They can’t just put their head in the sand and decide that the expert is wrong?
 Or can they?
 The answer to whether they ‘can’ or ‘should’ is perhaps irrelevant.
 The thing is – they sometimes do.

-“I will never understand how we have reached the situation in which a teacher, with no significant training in Paediatric Mental Health or Neurodevelopmental Disorders, can wilfully ignore the recommendations of Psychiatrists, Paediatricians, Psychologists and Occupational Therapists; professionals who do have extensive post graduate training and experience in this field.
+“I will never understand how we have reached the situation in which a teacher, with no significant training in Paediatric Mental Health or Neurodevelopmental Disorders, can willfully ignore the recommendations of Psychiatrists, Paediatricians, Psychologists and Occupational Therapists; professionals who do have extensive post graduate training and experience in this field.
 Teaching staff can apparently do this if they don’t ‘see the difficulties in school’.
 So, if they don’t see things they are not trained to notice, they can disregard the recommendations made by experts in the field.
 Who sanctioned that piece of genius?”

-I believe that each LA should have a published pathway / protocol / policy that professionals can follow if they disagree with a another’s diagnosis.
+I believe that each LA should have a published pathway / protocol / policy that professionals can follow if they disagree with another’s diagnosis.
 That it is reasonable for one professional to raise the question, but that it should be done formally.
 That when this is happening it should be transparent and discussions should be open and professional.
-There should be no slanderous whispers between badly behaved staff, or libellous records that they think no one else will read.
+There should be no slanderous whispers between badly behaved staff or libellous records that they think no one else will read.

 Most importantly the support required by a child should not be obstructed because a teacher decides that the Paediatrician, Clinical/Educational Psychologist / Occupational Therapist (etc) is wrong.
-This support should be put into place, and the graduated approach followed, until the process of formal review of the diagnosis or recommendation has taken place.
+This support should be put into place, and the graduated approach followed until the process of formal review of the diagnosis or recommendation has taken place.